 Prior to the IMF, he was an Economist at the World Bank from 2006-2007 on the Commission on Growth and Development, which brought together twenty-one leading practitioners from government, business, and the policymaking arenas and was chaired by Nobel Laureate Michael Spence.
 Before that in 2005-2006, he was a Visiting Scholar at Yale University and a consultant at the World Bank.
 He also worked at McKinsey in their Financial Institutions Practice, NERA Economic Consulting as well as PwC.
 He has published in a number of refereed academic journals and is a frequent speaker at central banks and conferences.
 Heiko obtained his PhD in Economics from Nuffield College, University of Oxford and his B.Sc. in Financial Economics from the University of Essex.

 A native of Germany and Thailand, he is a former professional football player for Borussia Dortmund as well as one of the main actors in the German documentary "Die Champions" (2003) and the sequel "HalbZeit" (2010) by Adolf-Grimme-Prize Winner Christoph Hübner.
-Based in Washington, DC, he is engaged in international and transatlantic issues as the President of the Washington European Society, a non-profit.
+In Washington, DC, he is engaged in international and transatlantic issues as the President of the Washington European Society, a non-profit.